igwgames/nes-starter-kit/guide/section_5/writing_assembly_functions.md

 Finally, we have the easy bit.
 To use it, include your new header file into a C file wherever you need it, and call the functions like you would any other C function.
 You're done!

+## How did you learn this?
+Where can I learn more?

+The author of neslib wrote some really good documentation on how to do this, as well as how to use neslib in general.
+Find that [here](https://shiru.untergrund.net/articles/programming_nes_games_in_c.htm).
+Look for the section titled "Writing Functions in Assembly Code".